Greece in the Eurovision Song Contest 2020: Background

-The Greek broadcaster has used various methods to select the nation's entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
-In early September 2019, Maria Koufopoulou, ERT's Director of International Relations, confirmed that the country would participate in the 2020 contest.
+The Greek broadcaster has used various methods to select its entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
+In early September 2019, Maria Koufopoulou, ERT's director of international relations, confirmed that ERT would participate in the 2020 contest.
 She also stated that they were still evaluating how to select the entry and were in discussions with local fan clubs to solicit ideas.

 Before Eurovision

 Internal selection

-Similar to 2019, ERT announced that the Greek entry would be selected internally by the broadcaster.
+Similar to 2019, ERT announced that it would select its entry internally.
 On 15 January, it revealed the names of the people who would comprise the jury panel involved with the selection of the entrant.
-The jury consisted of music composer and ERT board member Dimitris Papadimitriou, music producer Petros Adam, Yiorgos Markakis, music producer Yiannis Petridis, and ERT's Director of International Relations Maria Koufopoulou.
+The jury consisted of music composer and ERT board member Dimitris Papadimitriou, music producer Petros Adam, Yiorgos Markakis, music producer Yiannis Petridis, and ERT's director of international relations Maria Koufopoulou.